 Just for an interesting exercise, I have looked up some historical facts regarding the fight for civil liberties in the year I was born.

 Two days after I was born, the first ever black students were admitted to the University of Georgia, under court order.
 Riots erupted, fires were set, the KKK joined in and police had to disperse the crowd of over 2,000 people and stop them from throwing rocks through dorm windows.

 A few months later a U.S. Congressman and other Freedom Riders were assaulted for entering the 'whites only' waiting area of a bus terminal in Rock Hill, South Carolina.
 This is an area very close to where all of the family on my mother's side lived, and I would not be surprised to find that some of them may have been at least sympathetic with the attackers.
 This violence continued for months throughout the south, most famously in Montgomery, Alabama.

 The pattern was consistent.
 Protest and challenge the laws, laws are changed, racists resist, judges order compliance, and eventually federal officials have to enforce the laws with a physical presence on the ground.
 Segregation in schools, restaurants, public facilities, etc. was challenged and defeated over many, many years, and the price and toll was heavy.
 Much blood was shed.
 That is the world I was born into, and yet somehow remained oblivious to.
-Here is a sobering timeline of racial injustice in this decade from the Equal Justice Initiative.
+Here is a sobering calendar of racial injustice from the Equal Justice Initiative.